A multiple filter test for the detection of rate changes in renewal processes with varying variance: Application to spike train recordings

-\subsection{Practical Issues and R-Code}
+\subsection{Practical issues and R-code}

 In practice, the described procedures can be applied easily.
 Depending on a rough estimate of the overall rate and irregularity of the process, one needs to choose the smallest window such that the asymptotic properties are kept.
 One can then choose a set of windows up to the largest interesting time scale.
-Then, the threshold $Q$ can be estimated by repeated simulation of the limit process $(L_{h,t})_t$ (equation (\ref{supreme_limit})).
+Then, the threshold $Q$ can be estimated by repeated simulation of the limit process $(L_{h,t})_t$ [equation (\ref{supremelimit})].

-We provide an R code (see supplementary material) that performs these steps efficiently within one single routine and returns an illustration comparable to Figure \ref{application}.
+In the supplementary material \citet{MesserCode} we provide an R code that performs these steps efficiently within one single routine and returns an illustration comparable to Figure~\ref{application}.
 It also suggests a set of window sizes for a given time series of events.
 The code can be applied easily, using as input only a time series of events and (optional) a significance level and a set of windows, and returning a set of estimated change points.